 Phi Sigma Sigma: Phi Sigma Sigma provides service and promotes friendship and cooperation among college women of all races, creeds and religions.
 The main goals are to raise the standard of college ideals, further knowledge and promote philanthropic endeavors

 Sigma Phi Epsilon: The only social fraternity at Canisius, Sigma Phi Epsilon participates in social, academic and philanthropic projects throughout Buffalo.
 The largest national fraternity, SigEp strives to promote the ideals of virtue, diligence and brotherly love in its members.
-The New York Lambda chapter of Sigma Phi Epsilon has created balanced men at Canisius College for more than 25 years.
+The New York Lambda chapter of Sigma Phi Epsilon has created balanced men at Canisius University for more than 25 years.